IrisPopa/A-Visual-History-of-Nobel-Prize-Winners/README.md

 # Project Description

-In this project I use used  data manipulation, data visualization and importing & cleaning data skills to explore patterns and trends over 100 years worth of Nobel Prize winners.
+In this project I used data manipulation, data visualization and importing & cleaning data skills to explore patterns and trends over 100 years worth of Nobel Prize winners.
 The dataset used in this project is from The Nobel Foundation on Kaggle.